4 Alex Gallery 2106 R St NW, (202) 667-2599.

 Open Tues-Sat 11-5, Sun & Mon by appt. www.Alexgalleries.com.

-Alex Gallery: Gallery artists from Europe and the U.S including Jan Beekman, Ingo Glass, Gerard Le Roux, Otto Scherer, Linda Touby, Hans Versteeg, and Valius Vytautus.
+Alex Gallery: Master works from the 1980s and 1990s painted by Lithuanian artist Valius Vytautus.
+Gallery artists from Europe and the U.S including Jan Beekman, Ingo Glass, Gunter Grass, Gerard Le Roux, Otto Scherer, Linda Touby, and Hans Versteeg.

-Gallery A: Patrice Huguier, Alex Lord, Mago, Lynn Mokarski Mauer, Holly Meeker Rom, Jaroslaw Sznytzer, and Yoichi Tamaki.
+Gallery A: Nancy Angulo, Patrice Huguier, Alex Lord, Mago, Lynn Mokarski Mauer, Corinne Ranson, Holly Meeker Rom, Jaroslaw Sznytzer, and Yoichi Tamaki.

 9 International Arts & Artists’ Hillyer Art Space